 The Bridge Year at Trinity College

-Trinity College offers three learning tracks:
+Trinity College offers four learning tracks:

 Classes at Trinity College are Socratic dialogues, based around highly participatory discussions on theology, history, philosophy, literature, music, and more.
 Students will engage with professors and fellow students in lively conversations on the ideas and worldviews of prominent historical authors and movements.